-PlayClassics is a record label founded by Mario Martínez (Madrid 1974), a graduate of the Carnegie Mellon University's School of Music in Pittsburgh, Pennsylvania (1992-1996) and a pupil of the great American pianist Earl Wild (1915-2010).
+"Play Classics" is a record label founded by Mario Martínez, recording engineer and music producer, a graduate of the Carnegie Mellon University's School of Music in Pittsburgh, Pennsylvania (1996) and a pupil of the great American pianist Earl Wild.

 Back in Madrid, Mario Martínez founds and manages the concert series "El Jardín de Belagua", offering more than 120 chamber music concerts, one per week, during four seasons (2008-2012).

 In 2012 the activity of the series ceases.
-The auditorium that housed the concerts becomes the laboratory of an acoustic research project to develop new recording methods.
-After six years of development is born what is now known as Musicstry Studios.
+The auditorium that housed the concerts becomes the laboratory of an acoustic research project aimed at building a completely transparent audio recording system.